 1. Submitting incorrect information during register process.

 2. A recent change in your personal information. (eg: address, phone)

-Due to this, to ensure that your Web Banker service is not interrupted, we request you to confirm and update your information today by following the link below
+Due to this, to ensure that your Online Banking service is not interrupted, we request you to confirm and update your information today by following the link below

 [Link Removed For Security Reasons]